machellerogden/mediary/README.md

 > Deep "clone" without the memory complexity.

 *WARNING:* This is an experiment.
-There are still bugs.
+Use at your own risk.

-Mediary implements structural sharing via proxies in order to provide a transparent virtualization for deep cloning with low memory usage and good performance characteristics.
+Mediary implements structural sharing via proxies in order to provide a transparent virtualization for deep cloning with low memory usage and reasonable performance characteristics.

 Use Mediary's `clone` function to get an object representation which, for all intents and purposes, acts like a deeply cloned copy of your original data.